Ask Kirsty – Niche Selection Isn’t As Easy As It Sounds, Is It?

 Do you have a tips or ideas of where i can go from here?

 Well, Abbid I can immediately pick up on more than one common mistake that you have made in all of this.
 Clearly you’ve already learned the hard way about needing to be interested in what you are promoting, so we’ll skip that one!
-So the areas you need to look at again are: -

-- Basing your niche selection purely upon what the Google Keyword tool tells you.
 It’s great to give you a rough idea, but it often over and under estimates actual traffic you might get from your search terms.
 Bear in mind that the data you are seeing has been collated on an automatic basis.
 Whilst it is a good way to investigate possible traffic bearing areas, I think it is important to also realise that it is often innaccurate.

-- Basing your niche selection around a single keyword – it sounds to me like you are subscribing to the “exact match domain” school of affiliate marketing.
+It sounds to me like you are subscribing to the “exact match domain” school of affiliate marketing.
 Whilst this particular bit of advice has been floating around for a while and has been very useful I think it is a mistake to accept it as gospel, and the thinking of it as a formula to succeed is a woeful over simplification.
 Remember that on any domain, you will not only get traffic relating to your main search term but on many related search terms if you take the time to put up decent content.
 I have a single product domain which Google reckons has 880 monthly searches.
 I get 2,000 visits per month to it because I’m not only ranking for that term but many other related terms thanks to my decent content.

-- Letting your pre-conceptions build a wall against progress – You’ve only been involved in affiliate marketing for a short time, but already you have a very rigid notion of what you “have” to do to find your niche.
-Whilst any bit of useful advice you get in this game should be heeded, do not treat it like gospel.
-First of all, are you absolutely SURE there’s no search volume around the small and targeted niches you have been thinking of?
-If they are interconnected I’d consider doing a site to house say 5 or 6 of these, approach one at a time and add others when ready.
 Secondly, how can you know that areas are over saturated without actually trying?
 On each and every over saturated niche I’ve ever entered I’ve quickly realised I’m one of the only people knocking about who is prepared to spend time producing quality, unique content.
 Choose a small area and don’t take on the big boys, but don’t be put off by a little competition either.

 Tips and Ideas